 As a separated father of three children, Steve has wrestled with the complexity and costliness of single parenting.
 It’s a labour of love.

-Psalm 42 has been one of my favourites for many years.
+“Psalm 42 has been one of my favourites for many years.
 Respecting people and their basic integrity is a critical part of my approach to life.
-I don’t believe that people can always work it out for themselves.
+It’s a mistake to assume people can always work it out for themselves.
 I certainly can’t.
 But they can generally see much more about their lives than I can, and so I’m slow to give people advice.
 Besides – they have to live with their choices long after I’ve gone.

-And I think part of why we are here is to know that part of ourselves, to learn to trust it, and to hear God’s gentle whisper.
+And I think part of why we are here is to know that part of ourselves, to learn to trust it, and to hear God’s gentle whisper.”